MikeCioffi/Google_Calendar_Exporter/README.md

 <img src="google_cal_export_1.gif"/>

 # ⭐ How to use
 - Need to get your own client ID and API key from google api.
-Learn more at [https://developers.google.com/calendar/api/quickstart/js] (googles developer site).
+Learn more at https://developers.google.com/calendar/api/quickstart/js
 - Create a .env file and enter client / api key
 - Run npm install
 - Run npm start